FB100/tum_ai-ethics_quiz/README.md

 1. Clone or download the project files
 2. Ensure both `index.html` and `aiEthics.json` are in the same directory
-3. Serve the files using a local web server (due to browser security restrictions on loading local JSON files)

 ### Running the Application